-Walking north along the river Leie on the street Kraanlei, we were enchanted by the cute old houses, today inhabited, transformed into shops and cafés – or into museums like the House of Alijn, a former almshouse, where today clothing, furniture, documents, and more are telling us about the ordinary life in the 20th century; yap, the last century is already history….scary!
+Walking north along the river Leie on the street Kraanlei, we were enchanted by the cute old houses.
+Today, they are either inhabited or transformed into shops and cafés.
+Or they are museums like the House of Alijn.
+This is a former almshouse where today clothing, furniture, documents, and more are telling us about ordinary life in the 20th century; yap, the last century is already history….scary!

 Crossing the bridge over the Leie, we got to the Vrijdagmarkt, named Friday Market after the traditional market day.
 And to this date, there is a farmers market taking place on Fridays and Saturdays – overseen by Mr. Jacob van Artevelde, a merchant, and statesman who went into politics to prove neutrality during the Hundred Years’ War and thusly save the textiles industry in Ghent.
 Although he was murdered during a riot in 1345, he is still looking over the burghers of Ghent from his pillar in the center of the Vrijdagmarkt.

-The greatest assembly of historically important buildings stand along the Cataloniëstraat and the Emile Braunplein.
+The greatest assembly of historically important buildings stands along the Cataloniëstraat and the Emile Braunplein.

 Since Saint Nicholas’ Church was popular with the guild members doing their business in the vicinity, these guilds had even their own chapels; mind you, it was the time of easy indulgence.

-Only a stone-throw away – a stone-throw east that is – is one of Ghent’s most important landmarks, the belfry.
-Together with 32 other Belgian and French belfries, it is listed as a UNESCO World Heritage Site.
+Only a stone throw away – a stone-throw east that is – is one of Ghent’s most important landmarks, the belfry.
+It is a UNESCO World Heritage Site – together with 32 other Belgian and French belfries.

 Construction of the church they named after him began in the 13th century.
 It is famous for its exquisite paintings of whom the Ghent Altarpiece should be the most remarkable one.
-Formerly known as The Adoration of the Mystic Lamb, it is considered Jan Van Eyck’s masterpiece.
-It is one of the most important works of the early Northern Renaissance.
+Formerly known as The Adoration of the Mystic Lamb, it is Jan Van Eyck’s masterpiece and definitely one of the most important works of the early Northern Renaissance.